almer101/almer101.github.io/stochastic_processes/ou_mean_reverting_bond_price.md

 The stochastic integral we have in the end is just a **random variable**.
 This seems silly to mention, but when I was studying stochastic processes, this really helped me to view them just as random variables.
 ```

-In fact this is a very tamable version of a stochastic integral, because thanks to **Ito's isometry** we know that the distribution of this integral is normal:
+In fact this is a very tamable version of a stochastic integral, because thanks to **Ito's isometry** we know that the distribution of this integral is normal under $\mathbb{Q}$:

 $$\int_0^t e^{-k(t-u)}dW_u^\mathbb{Q} \sim \mathcal{N}\left(0, \int_0^t \left(e^{-k(t-u)}\right)^2 du\right) \sim \mathcal{N}\left( 0, \frac{1-e^{-2kt}}{2k} \right)$$